 What are blocked flows?

 Blocked flows are flows intercepted by Firewalla.
-Keep reading to learn about the two types of blocked flows: those blocked by DNS Filtering and those blocked by IP Filtering.
+There are two types of blocked flows: those blocked by DNS Filtering and those blocked by IP Filtering.

 What are the flows blocked by DNS Filtering?

-Most blocks are done by Ad Block or the rules you have set up.
-To identify the blocking rule, please look at Step 3: Check blocking rules.
+Most blocks are caused by Ad Block or your other rules.
+To identify the rule that's blocking a flow, go to Step 3: Check blocking rules.

-In the example above, logfiles.zoom.us, and bam.nr-data.net are likely blocked by Ad Block.
+In the example above, myfirewalla.com is likely blocked by Active Protect.

 What are the flows blocked by IP Filtering?